 Ms. Turnquist has seven years of teaching experience in faith-based, charter, and public schools.
 She holds a Teaching Credential in English, a BA in English from Cal State University, Los Angeles; and is currently completing her Master’s in English, with a focus on British Literature.
 “It is not difficult,” she says, “to think of ways in which the ideals of Christianity can be incorporated into an English Literature class.”
 Some favorite aspects of teaching literature for her include: “exploring the history behind literature - to adequately describe the time period and set the tone for the story.”
 She also loves teaching anything on Edgar Alan Poe.

-Old Testament Theology, Orchestra, Advanced Orchestra
+Old Testament Theology, Orchestra, Honors Orchestra, Theology and the Arts

 Mr. Wells serves as a faculty member in the Theology Department and as the Director of the school’s orchestra.
 He has extensive experience writing his own musical productions and working as musical director at numerous churches.
 Mr. Wells has a B.A. in History from California State University, Northridge and a Master in Divinity from Biola University.
 Mr. Wells “loves to teach students and I believe God called me from full-time church work to specifically invest in young lives”.